Flagship SystemResearch PrototypeActiveSimulation Infrastructure

 Evaluation Scorecards

-Rollouts are scored against policy benchmarks covering safety compliance, task completion, evidence quality, recovery behavior, and authority boundary adherence.
+Rollouts are scored into EvalScorecards against policy benchmarks covering safety compliance, task completion, evidence quality, recovery behavior, and authority boundary adherence.

 04

-Scored traces are exported as structured datasets for policy review, model evaluation, and benchmark comparison.
+Scored traces are exported as structured datasets for policy review, model evaluation, benchmark comparison, and training or SFT pipelines.
 Export formats are governed and visibility-reviewed.

 05